nstansbury/Scenario.js/README.md

 }
 ```

-Scenario Setup
+_Scenario Setup_

-Scenarios can be setup asynchronously before execution, just defined SCENARIO.setup() before calling the scenarios, call SCENARIO.ready() when you are done.
+Scenarios can be setup asynchronously before execution, just define SCENARIO.setup() before calling the scenarios, call SCENARIO.ready() when you are done.
 ```javascript
 SCENARIO.setup = function(){
 	function onready(){